 The 21st Century Educational Organizer

 The 21st Century professional “educational organizer” is not one who administers, manages or controls.
-She/he is not a conformist, but a social reformer -- one who practices a type of distributed leadership that is far more inclusive than we have experienced in the past within the school community and one who aims to be provocative to stimulate critical thinking.
+They are not a conformist, but a social reformer -- one who practices a type of distributed leadership that is far more inclusive than we have experienced in the past within the school community and one who aims to be provocative to stimulate critical thinking.

 The distributed leadership practiced by the educational organizer may be called democratic leadership, shared leadership, or any other leadership practice which aims for a more flattened hierarchy and gives power to others as opposed to one or a few people at the top.
 However, the leadership practice goes far beyond the creation of leadership teams in schools, for instance.
 It involves the integration of all into the leadership process or the activation of all to be participatory in the leadership process.
 It means leaders emerge at different moments and power fluctuates amongst the people.
 It means embracing, appreciating, and encouraging the power of children and the power of teachers, or in other words, those who typically do not exercise power in schools.
 As Western (2008) has impressed upon us, it means viewing everyone as having leadership capacity and valuing diversity.
 This is not about taking power away from anyone, but giving power to the oppressed.

-For centuries, dominant discourse and organizational structures of our educational institutions have effectively resulted in the internalized oppression of women, blacks, and other minorities.
+For centuries, dominant discourse and organizational structures of our educational institutions have effectively resulted in the internalized oppression of women, black, Indigenous, and people of color, for instance.
 By validating and legitimizing the knowledge, views, and beliefs of marginalized groups and engaging in practices that produce shared realities and negotiated constructs, we work for an emancipatory agenda (Marshak & Grant, 2008; Western, 2008).